Ryan Tepera: Minor leagues

+Major leagues

 Tepera made his debut on May 10, 2015, against the Boston Red Sox.
 He pitched 2 innings in relief of R. A. Dickey, and did not allow a baserunner, while striking out 1.
 Tepera was optioned back to Buffalo on August 1, and recalled on September 1.
 He earned his first save on September 12, closing out a 9–5 win over the New York Yankees.
 Tepera was initially left off of the postseason roster, however he was added on October 10 after Brett Cecil suffered a season-ending calf injury the day prior.

 After participating in 2016 Major League spring training, Tepera was announced on March 30 as one of the Blue Jays bullpen pitchers for Opening Day.
 However, shortly afterward the Blue Jays signed Franklin Morales and optioned Tepera to Triple-A Buffalo.
 On April 27, Tepera was recalled from Buffalo.
 After taking the loss against the San Francisco Giants on May 11, Tepera was optioned back to Triple-A Buffalo.
 He was recalled on May 30, and optioned again on June 5.
 On July 24, Tepera was recalled after Drew Storen was designated for assignment.
 Tepera was returned to Buffalo on July 26.
 He was recalled on August 10, and optioned back to Buffalo on August 23.
 After the Major League roster expansion on September 1, Tepera was called up by Toronto.
 After spring training, Tepera made the 2017 Opening Day roster.
 On April 21, he earned his first career win after pitching three shutout innings against the Los Angeles Angels of Anaheim.
 Tepera finished the 2017 season with a 3.59 ERA and 81 strikeouts over 772/3 innings.
 He began the 2018 season as the setup man to closer Roberto Osuna.
 He was placed on the disabled list on June 30 with elbow inflammation.
 Tepera finished the season with a 5–5 record in 68 games, striking out 68 in 64 2/3 innings.
+Tepera went into arbitration hearings with the Blue Jays in 2019 and remained the last Blue Jay to do so until Vladimir Guerrero Jr in 2025.
+He lost his arbitration case, and was awarded a $1,525,000 salary Friday rather than his request for $1.8 million.